kittytastic/Peano-Fork/project/Report/Notes.md

 ???

 [ ] Mention - What doesnt work
-[ ] Mention - open question, to which degree challenges approach (21:00)
+[ ] Mention - Didnt add a front end
-remove redundant comp -- register presure
+[ ] Mention - open question, to which degree challenges approach, are big DAGs bad (21:00)

-[ ] Mention - DAGs could have side effects, mby look at latest ISC poster
+[ ] Mention - remove redundant comp -- register presure

-[ ] Mention - Not clear if it would work in GPUs
+[ ] Mention - DAGs could have side effects, mby look at latest ISC poster [ ] Mention - Not clear if it would work in GPUs
 [ ] Mention - Not clear if compilers require for loops, mby compilers like for loops